azgs-geomapmaker/geomapmaker/README.md

 ![Screenshot 2022-05-27 at 12 39 44 PM](https://user-images.githubusercontent.com/10422595/170779059-11e84426-28e1-40a3-a458-556def262871.png)

-The addin manager will automatically work with any tables loaded into the currently active map that follow the GeMS namespace - though see the (Symbology Table)[#] section for special considerations.
+The addin manager will automatically work with any tables loaded into the currently active map that follow the GeMS namespace - though see the [Symbology Table](#symbology) and [Glossary Templates](#glossary-templates) section for special considerations.

 ### Data Source (Dropdown)
 Users must select a data source from the dropdown menu before being able to proceed with other actions (other than creating a new data source user).
-The list of selectable datasources is drawn from the [DATA SOURCES](#datasources) table.
+The list of selectable datasources is drawn directly from the [DATA SOURCES](#datasources) table.

 ### Data Sources (Button)
 Users can add, edit, or delete data sources to the [DATA SOURCES](#datasources) table from the data sources button.